The Value of Information in Retrospect

+Previous works in the value of information have primarily been concerned with the $\VSI$ that take expectations conditional on all currently available data \citep{keisler2014, heath2017}.
+The primary goal has been to evaluate potential new sources of information or establish bounds on the benefit of collecting certain kinds of data.
+A potential data source is only thought to be worth obtaining if the expected value of sample information corresponding to the source is greater than its cost.

-\cite{kempthorne1986} suggests using the expected increase in loss that would be incurred by incorrectly excluding a data point from an analysis as one measure of influence.
-Although this suggestion was meant for use in a linear regression setting as a way of measuring the influence of a single data point, the measure is generally applicable to any setting that can be formulated as a decision problem.
-For instance, if the data can be partitioned into two parts, $Y_1$ and $Y_2$, and one is interested in the influence of a portion of the data $Y_2$, then the suggested measure is
+Our proposal goes beyond evaluating the contribution of future data.
+We also use $\VSI$ as a diagnostic tool to analyze the contribution of various data that have already been collected. \citet{kempthorne1986} suggests using the expected increase in the loss that would be incurred by incorrectly excluding a data point from a linear regression model as one measure of influence.
+We think the idea is generally applicable to any setting that can be formulated as a decision problem.